dualsky/AllegroNotify/README.md

 # AllegroNotify
-Simple Allegro.pl new auction monitor.
+Simple Allegro.pl new auctions monitor.
-Written in Python using Allegro.pl WebAPI.
+Written in Python 3 using Allegro.pl WebAPI.